Bake or Break

 3. In a separate bowl, mix the flour, brown sugar, and cinnamon.
 Add the butter and mix with a pastry blender or a fork until combined.
 The dough will be crumbly.
 Add the pecans, and toss to mix.

-4. Pour the blueberry mixture over the cream cheese layer.
+4. Spoon the blueberry mixture over the cream cheese layer.

 5. Sprinkle the crumb mixture evenly over the blueberries.